justinschmitz97/WebToGPT/data/reactblog.md

 ## Document Metadata

-Different pages and screens in your app may have different metadata like the `` tag, description, and other `` tags specific to this screen.
+Different pages and screens in your app may have different metadata like the `<title>` tag, description, and other `<meta>` tags specific to this screen.
 From the maintenance perspective, it’s more scalable to keep this information close to the React component for that page or screen.
-However, the HTML tags for this metadata need to be in the document `` which is typically rendered in a component at the very root of your app.
+However, the HTML tags for this metadata need to be in the document `<head>` which is typically rendered in a component at the very root of your app.

 Today, people solve this problem with one of the two techniques.

-One technique is to render a special third\-party component that moves ``, ``, and other tags inside it into the document ``.
-This works for major browsers but there are many clients which do not run client\-side JavaScript, such as Open Graph parsers, and so this technique is not universally suitable.
+One technique is to render a special third-party component that moves `<title>`, `<meta>`, and other tags inside it into the document `<head>`.
+This works for major browsers but there are many clients which do not run client-side JavaScript, such as Open Graph parsers, and so this technique is not universally suitable.

-Another technique is to server\-render the page in two parts.
+Another technique is to server-render the page in two parts.
 First, the main content is rendered and all such tags are collected.
-Then, the `` is rendered with these tags.
-Finally, the `` and the main content are sent to the browser.
-This approach works, but it prevents you from taking advantage of the [React 18’s Streaming Server Renderer](/reference/react-dom/server/renderToReadableStream) because you’d have to wait for all content to render before sending the ``.
+Then, the `<head>` is rendered with these tags.
+Finally, the `<head>` and the main content are sent to the browser.
+This approach works, but it prevents you from taking advantage of the [React 18’s Streaming Server Renderer](/reference/react-dom/server/renderToReadableStream) because you’d have to wait for all content to render before sending the `<head>`.

-This is why we’re adding built\-in support for rendering ``, ``, and metadata `` tags anywhere in your component tree out of the box.
-It would work the same way in all environments, including fully client\-side code, SSR, and in the future, RSC.
+This is why we’re adding built-in support for rendering `<title>`, `<meta>`, and metadata `<link>` tags anywhere in your component tree out of the box.
+It would work the same way in all environments, including fully client-side code, SSR, and in the future, RSC.
 We will share more details about this soon.

 ## React Optimizing Compiler

 Since our previous update we’ve been actively iterating on the design of [React Forget](/blog/2022/06/15/react-labs-what-we-have-been-working-on-june-2022#react-compiler), an optimizing compiler for React.
-We’ve previously talked about it as an “auto\-memoizing compiler”, and that is true in some sense.
+We’ve previously talked about it as an “auto-memoizing compiler”, and that is true in some sense.
 But building the compiler has helped us understand React’s programming model even more deeply.
 A better way to understand React Forget is as an automatic *reactivity* compiler.

 The core idea of React is that developers define their UI as a function of the current state.
 You work with plain JavaScript values — numbers, strings, arrays, objects — and use standard JavaScript idioms — if/else, for, etc — to describe your component logic.
-The mental model is that React will re\-render whenever the application state changes.
+The mental model is that React will re-render whenever the application state changes.
 We believe this simple mental model and keeping close to JavaScript semantics is an important principle in React’s programming model.

-The catch is that React can sometimes be *too* reactive: it can re\-render too much.
+The catch is that React can sometimes be *too* reactive: it can re-render too much.
 For example, in JavaScript we don’t have cheap ways to compare if two objects or arrays are equivalent (having the same keys and values), so creating a new object or array on each render may cause React to do more work than it strictly needs to.
-This means developers have to explicitly memoize components so as to not over\-react to changes.
+This means developers have to explicitly memoize components so as to not over-react to changes.

-Our goal with React Forget is to ensure that React apps have just the right amount of reactivity by default: that apps re\-render only when state values *meaningfully* change.
+Our goal with React Forget is to ensure that React apps have just the right amount of reactivity by default: that apps re-render only when state values *meaningfully* change.
 From an implementation perspective this means automatically memoizing, but we believe that the reactivity framing is a better way to understand React and Forget.
-One way to think about this is that React currently re\-renders when object identity changes.
-With Forget, React re\-renders when the semantic value changes — but without incurring the runtime cost of deep comparisons.
+One way to think about this is that React currently re-renders when object identity changes.
+With Forget, React re-renders when the semantic value changes — but without incurring the runtime cost of deep comparisons.

 In terms of concrete progress, since our last update we have substantially iterated on the design of the compiler to align with this automatic reactivity approach and to incorporate feedback from using the compiler internally.
 After some significant refactors to the compiler starting late last year, we’ve now begun using the compiler in production in limited areas at Meta.
-We plan to open\-source it once we’ve proved it in production.
+We plan to open-source it once we’ve proved it in production.

 Finally, a lot of people have expressed interest in how the compiler works.
-We’re looking forward to sharing a lot more details when we prove the compiler and open\-source it.
+We’re looking forward to sharing a lot more details when we prove the compiler and open-source it.
 But there are a few bits we can share now:

 The core of the compiler is almost completely decoupled from Babel, and the core compiler API is (roughly) old AST in, new AST out (while retaining source location data).
-Under the hood we use a custom code representation and transformation pipeline in order to do low\-level semantic analysis.
+Under the hood we use a custom code representation and transformation pipeline in order to do low-level semantic analysis.
 However, the primary public interface to the compiler will be via Babel and other build system plugins.
 For ease of testing we currently have a Babel plugin which is a very thin wrapper that calls the compiler to generate a new version of each function and swap it in.

 As we refactored the compiler over the last few months, we wanted to focus on refining the core compilation model to ensure we could handle complexities such as conditionals, loops, reassignment, and mutation.
-However, JavaScript has a lot of ways to express each of those features: if/else, ternaries, for, for\-in, for\-of, etc. Trying to support the full language up\-front would have delayed the point where we could validate the core model.
+However, JavaScript has a lot of ways to express each of those features: if/else, ternaries, for, for-in, for-of, etc. Trying to support the full language up-front would have delayed the point where we could validate the core model.
 Instead, we started with a small but representative subset of the language: let/const, if/else, for loops, objects, arrays, primitives, function calls, and a few other features.
 As we gained confidence in the core model and refined our internal abstractions, we expanded the supported language subset.
 We’re also explicit about syntax we don’t yet support, logging diagnostics and skipping compilation for unsupported input.
 We have utilities to try the compiler on Meta’s codebases and see what unsupported features are most common so we can prioritize those next.
 We’ll continue incrementally expanding towards supporting the whole language.

 Making plain JavaScript in React components reactive requires a compiler with a deep understanding of semantics so that it can understand exactly what the code is doing.
 By taking this approach, we’re creating a system for reactivity within JavaScript that lets you write product code of any complexity with the full expressivity of the language, instead of being limited to a domain specific language.